Xinyuan-L/SEGP/Background and Motivation.md

 In this way, we can recommend the recipe according to the user's answer, in order to fully meet the user's preferences.

-Zhu, a Web product builder, puts forward that the user experience of a product is "the transcendence of user expectations of usability (emotion)" from the functional and emotional levels.[[**2**]](#references)。
+David, a Web product builder, puts forward that the user experience of a product is "the transcendence of user expectations of usability (emotion)" from the functional and emotional levels.[[**2**]](#references)。

-Donnaumann, based on the three design levels of instinct, behavior and reflection, argues that the emotional value of products can make people happier and more creative in the use of products.
+Zichermann, based on the three design levels of instinct, behavior and reflection, argues that the emotional value of products can make people happier and more creative in the use of products.

 He also  emphasizes the importance of emotional value in product design.[[**3**]](#references)。